tania-andersen/python-scraper/README.md

-# python-scraper
+# Python Scraper
 A simple usecase based scraping script in Python with Playwright.
+Alpha version.
+License: The Unlicense.

 ChatGPT wrote this documentation.
+It was fact-checked by a human.

 ## scrape Function